wellslight/hide-systems/README.md

 Part 1: Hiding the System

-1. copy /etc/emulationstation to /opt/retropie/configs/all/emulationstation
+Step 1. copy /etc/emulationstation to /opt/retropie/configs/all/emulationstation
     all future edits to es_systems.cfg will be done in /opt/retropie/configs/all/emulationstation

-2. Go into /opt/retropie/configs/all/emulationstation/es_systems.cfg and add ".sh .SH" to the extensions, save and exit.
+Step 2.
+Go into /opt/retropie/configs/all/emulationstation/es_systems.cfg and add ".sh .SH" to the extensions, save and exit.

 Each system is listed and looks like this: